 Rates have been cut since then, through the Tax Cuts and Jobs Act, which went into effect in 2018.
 The top corporate tax rate is now 21%, the top personal rate is 37%, and the top long-term capital gains rate is 20%.

 The rates will sunset in 2026 and return to what they were previously if Congress does not make changes sooner: top rates of 35% for corporate taxes, 39.6% for personal taxes, and still 20% for long-term capital gains.
-The 2020 election will be a key indicator, depending on who wins the presidency and which parties control Congress.

 What does history say?
-In the 13 previous instances of tax increases since 1950, the S&P 500, the stock index that tracks most of the major companies in the US, has shown higher average returns, and higher odds of an advance, in times when taxes are increasing, according to Chisholm's research, which analyzed the data in the calendar year of the tax changes, plus the year prior and year after.
-This holds true even when you drill down into key sectors of the S&P 500.
+In the 13 previous instances of tax increases just since 1950, the S&P 500, the stock index that tracks most of the major companies in the US, has shown higher average returns, and higher odds of an advance, in times when taxes are increasing, according to Chisholm's research, which analyzed the data in the calendar year of the tax changes, plus the year prior and year after.
+This pattern holds true even when you drill down into key sectors of the S&P 500.

 The research shows that bonds have also followed this counterintuitive trend.
 You might expect bonds to benefit from the obstacle of a tax increase, because investors become more defensive or the economy softens in response to the tax increases.
 But, in fact, they tend to struggle.
 While historically, high-yield bonds tend to do better, investment-grade, government, and municipal bonds have struggled in relative performance.
 While correlation isn't necessarily causation, inflation did have a higher tendency to accelerate during years that taxes rose, potentially the result of fiscal stimulus at the same time.

-What else factors in?
+Beyond taxes: What else factors in?

 Changes to the US tax code don't happen in a vacuum.
 There's usually a lot of other action going on in Congress and the economy in general, because there is an economic need driving all the actions.
 There's typically significant stimulus spending by the government, either in defense, infrastructure, or social welfare, as well as action from the Federal Reserve to curb inflation by raising rates.